What is Drawdown Control?

 Successful investors find an investment program that fits them and their objectives/tolerance for return/risk so they can get through any emotional aspects of it.
 But, drawdown control is the thermostat that controls the temperature to keeps investment management clients in the comfort zone of their objectives and risk tolerance.

-Drawdown Control systems and methods used by Shell Capital Management, LLC with the intention to limit and control the magnitude of the drawdown.
+Drawdown Control systems and methods are used by Shell Capital Management, LLC with the intention to limit and control the magnitude of the drawdown.